-Medical malpractice happens when a healthcare provider is negligent – The health care provider either performs or omits something that is considered reasonably expected medical practice – and causes harm to the patient through the negligence.
+Medical malpractice happens when a healthcare provider is negligent – The healthcare provider either performs or omits something that is considered reasonably expected medical practice – and causes harm to the patient through negligence.

 If you believe that you have a medical malpractice case, talk to one of our Pittsburgh medical malpractice lawyers immediately.
 Tell your attorney what occurred starting from the beginning.
-Please provide our medical malpractice lawyers with your medical records.
+Provide our medical malpractice lawyers with your medical records.

 The task of substantiating medical malpractice is in the hands of the plaintiff in the lawsuit, and any individual who alleges medical malpractice must prove these four conditions have been met.